-In Japanese, there is more than one verb that means "to give, to bring, to receive".
+In Japanese, there is more than one verb that means “to give, to bring, to receive“.
 The choice of this verb will depend on the direction of the transaction.
-In this article, we will examine 3 verbs that have a significant impact on this matter.
+In this article, we will examine 3 verbs that have a significant impact on this subject.

 Ageru and Kureru

-• (Donor)は/が (Recipient) (object) (verb ageru/kureru)
+• (Giver)は/が (Recipient) (object) (verb ageru/kureru)

 ねえ、朝ご飯作ってくれる?